msg-CareerPaths/node-ai-training/chapters/300-rag/300-rag-intro.md

 ## Introductory Note

 >
-> Due to relative simple nature of the LLM Shop application, our only "large" documents are to be considered those under our `reports` functionality.
+> In the application we have a `Q&A` section for the users, the files are stored statically on the `backend` and served via REST to the frontend.
 >
-> The `reports` are either an Excel or a PDF document displaying either the total revenue the shop has made or a list of the most bought products (note: they reports are generated for all existing `orders` in the database, they are not monthly or anything similar).
+> The `walkthrough` files are either an Excel or a PDF document, displaying instructions on information to navigate the app..
 >
-> IMPORTANT: For the purpose of this training we are considering only the `PDF` version of the documents (due to the lack of availability of loaders for Excel filetype).
->
-> These documents are generated when you call the endpoint `POST` `/api/reports` and saved in the Database.
->
-> We are going to use them in our `RAG` functionality for simplicity’s sake.
+> These files are going to bse used in our `RAG` implementation going forward.
 >

 ## Mandatory Materials